 Reach for this book when your child feels like an outsider or struggles to reconcile their home life with their school persona.
 Based on the author's own childhood, it follows Stella, a Mexican-American girl in El Paso who chooses to wear a rainbow tulip costume instead of a single-color one for the school May Day parade.
 It beautifully captures the quiet tension of being 'the other' while celebrating the courage it takes to be unique.
 This story is perfect for children ages 4 to 8 who are navigating cultural identity or the desire to stand out.
 It provides a gentle bridge for parents to discuss heritage, bilingualism, and the pride that comes from embracing one's full spectrum of self.

-Read cold.
-No specific triggers, though parents may want to prepare to explain the historical context of May Day celebrations.
+No specific triggers related to identity or discrimination.
+Parents may want to prepare to explain the historical context of May Day celebrations.
 A parent might notice their child hesitating to share home traditions at school or acting embarrassed by a parent's accent or different cultural practices.

 Younger children (4-5) will focus on the bright colors and the excitement of the costume.
 Older children (7-8) will resonate more deeply with the social risk Stella takes and the nuances of being bilingual.

-Unlike many 'identity' books that focus on conflict, this focuses on the aesthetic and emotional beauty of hybridity, using the 'Rainbow Tulip' as a perfect, accessible metaphor for intersectional identity.
+Unlike many books that address cultural differences through conflict, this story celebrates the beauty and richness of Stella's blended heritage, using the 'Rainbow Tulip' as a symbol of her unique identity. ```

 Set in early 20th-century El Paso, Texas, the story follows Stella (Estelita), a young Mexican-American girl preparing for her school's May Day celebration.
 While her classmates choose single colors for their tulip costumes, Stella asks her mother to make her a rainbow tulip.
 The narrative explores her nervousness about being different, her mother's quiet support despite the language barrier at school, and the eventual triumph of feeling seen and celebrated.